 PIPING BAG STORAGE: When not in use, it's good to keep the tips of your piping bags moist to keep them from getting crusty.
 All I do is take a piece of damp paper towel and line the bottom of a Pyrex measuring cup and then store my piping bags, tips down, into it.
 Easy!

-SQUEEZE BOTTLES: These come in a variety of sizes, so pick the size that best suits the amount of cookies that you are decorating.
+SQUEEZE BOTTLES: For your flooding consistency icing.
+These come in a variety of sizes, so pick the size that best suits the amount of cookies that you are decorating.
 8oz is a good place to start.
 Sometimes, squeeze bottles come with built in couplers and piping tips - these are great for precision flooding, like polkadots, eyes, and all sorts of wet-on-wet techniques.
 If flooding with a coupler attachment, I often use a number 4 tip.
-If you're not a fan of squeeze bottles for your flooding consistency icing, a lot of other cookiers use piping bags.
-It's all personal preference.
+If you're not a fan of squeeze bottles for your flooding consistency icing, a lot of other cookiers use piping bags (or choose a medium consistency as opposed to a outline and flooding consistency).
+It's all personal preference!

 CLEAN CLOTH: Always keep a CLEAN wet cloth on hand for wiping off your icing tips and scribe tool.

-WATER & ICING SUGAR: Keep water in a glass with a measuring spoon handy to thin your royal icing to the desired consistency.
+WATER & POWDERED SUGAR: Keep water in a glass with a measuring spoon handy to thin your royal icing to the desired consistency.
 Too thin?
-Add icing sugar a little at a time to get the thickness you need.
+Add powdered sugar a little at a time to get the thickness you need.

 BOWLS, SPOONS, CONTAINERS, SPATULA, etc: A container for storing your royal icing is important so that it doesn't go crusty on you.
 You can put your royal icing in a plastic container with a tight fitting lid or just put some cling wrap over the mixing bowl.
 Keep a few sizes of bowls on hand, as well as some spoons for mixing your icing with colours.
 Always use grease-free tools - any residual grease in your royal icing can cause it not to set/dry correctly, so always wash your tools very well!
 If you're using a lot of sprinkles or decorations, a muffin tin works great for keeping them separate, too!